Miles Christi (religious order): Foundation

 The order was formally established as a Public Clerical Association of the Faithful in the Archdiocese of La Plata, Argentina on 20 December 1994.
 On 11 February 1999, Miles Christi was elevated to the status of Clerical Religious Order.
-In 2000, Miles Christi arrived in South Lyon, Michigan, by invite of Cardinal Adam Maida.
-Then arrived in San Diego, California and, in 2022, they found their 3rd American house in Denver, Colorado.
-On 21 November 2020, the first US-born Miles Christi priest was ordained by Archbishop Allen Vigneron at the Sweetest Heart of Mary Church in Detroit, Michigan.
+In 2000, Miles Christi arrived in South Lyon, Michigan, by invitation of Cardinal Adam Maida.
+They then arrived in San Diego, California, and in 2022 they founded their third American house in Denver, Colorado.
+On 21 November 2020, the first US-born Miles Christi priest was ordained by Archbishop Allen Vigneron at Sweetest Heart of Mary Church in Detroit, Michigan.

-After years of investigations against the founder Roberto Juan Yannuzzi the Vatican has ordered to laisize (to reduce to lay status) him.
+After years of investigations against the founder Roberto Juan Yannuzzi, the Vatican ordered that he be laicized (reduced to lay status).
 He is no longer a priest due to severe criminal activities.
 The decision was made on 19 February 2025 by the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life.